 Here's how the first major agent breach will happen:

-An agent browses external content
+- An agent browses external content

-That content contains a hidden prompt injection
+- That content contains a hidden prompt injection

-The agent interprets it as a valid instruction
+- The agent interprets it as a valid instruction

-The agent calls an internal tool
+- The agent calls an internal tool

-Sensitive data is exposed or modified
+- Sensitive data is exposed or modified

 No malware.
 No zero-day exploit.
 Just misplaced trust.
-This isn't hypothetical — it's inevitable.
+This isn't hypothetical, it's inevitable.

-The Supply Chain Thing Made It Worse
+The Supply Chain Problem Made It Worse

 It's not just about what tools are exposed.
 It's about who wrote the MCP server you're installing.

 Most MCP servers are open-source, maintained by random people.
 You install them, hand over your credentials, and trust the code.
-But tool poisoning is a real thing now — not theoretical, documented and active.
+But tool poisoning is a real thing now.
+Not theoretical.
+Documented and active.

 How it works: MCP servers describe their tools using natural language.
 Those descriptions get injected into the AI model's context.
 A malicious server can hide instructions in the tool descriptions.
 The model follows them.
 You don't see them in any UI.